scholarslab/scholarslab.github.io/collections/_people/connor-kenaston.md

 - PCUAS Digital Archiving Assistant, 2020
 - Praxis Fellow, 2019-2020
 ---
-Connor Kenaston is a PhD student in the History department.
+Connor Kenaston was 2019-202 Praxis Fellow and 2020 PCUAS Digital Archiving Assistant.
+He was a PhD student in the History department at the time.